Do Starbucks Refreshers Have Caffeine? What You Need to Know

 Yes, all Starbucks refreshers contain caffeine.

-Unfortunately, there are no decaffeinated or caffeine-free refreshers at Starbucks.
+Unfortunately, there are no decaffeinated or caffeine-free refresher drinks at Starbucks.
 So if you are sensitive to caffeine, or would like to avoid it, you will need to look for alternatives.

 Thankfully, Starbucks' massive menu has something for everyone.